lakwarus/kubernetes-up/README.md

 ## Compatibility
 This script was tested on an Ubuntu 14.10 box running Docker 1.6.0.

+## Kubernetes version
+Unfortunately this example is currently not working with kubernetes 0.15.0 due to a port change which prevents the kubelet from talking to the master.
+Thus the previous release (0.14.2) is used.

 ## Example
 To fire up a single-node kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script:
 ```